Fees and Expenses

 To be Eligible for a Refund

-Students must officially withdraw from classes by the refund deadline (Refer to the Student Class Program/Web Schedule Bill on the Student tab of the MyGWC portal page).
+Students must officially withdraw from classes by the refund deadline (Refer to the Student Class Program/Web Schedule Bill in the Registration Tools box in the MyCoastPortal.
 It is the student’s responsibility to officially withdraw from classes and to verify all withdrawals.
 An instructor may drop students for non-attendance.
 Instructors are not responsible for making sure drops are made by the refund deadline.
 If the student has not been dropped from the class by the instructor, the student is responsible for withdrawing from the class by the refund deadline.
 Students who are officially enrolled in a class after the refund deadline will not be eligible for a refund.
-There are no exceptions.

 Refunds will be automatically processed every week beginning the first week of registration of the semester in which the fees were paid and each week thereafter until the end of the term.
 Official withdrawals made in accordance with the refund policy and by the withdrawal deadline will generate a credit balance on the student’s account.